dgdev1024/170203_Web_Dev_Color_Picker/README.md

 ## How to Use
 Use the three sliders at the center of the page to change the background color of the webpage.
 You'll see RGB values and a Hexidecimal representation of the colors you select.
 That's all there is to it.

+## Codepen
+You can see this app in action here: http://codepen.io/dgdev1024/full/JEmmpy/